'When Harry Met Sally,' 'Iron Man' added to film registry

 — “Charade” (1963) by Stanley Donen, the only movie to pair Cary Grant and Audrey Hepburn.

 — “Cyrano de Bergerac” (1950) directed by Michael Gordon, the first U.S. film version of Rostand’s 1897 French play.
-It made Ferrer an Oscar winner for best actor.
+Ferrer won the best actor Oscar.

 The library said that Turner Classic Movies would host a TV special on Dec.
 27, screening a selection of this year’s movies entering the registry.